 The six kilometres of rivers in Queen Elizabeth Olympic Park were once a key transport network for the industries that lined the river but the decline of canal freight after the Second World War, together with a build-up of silt, saw the rivers become virtually un-navigable and derelict until they were eventually closed altogether by the 1960s.

 This all changed with the London 2012 Olympic and Paralympic Games.
 The waterways were to become the green veins of Queen Elizabeth Olympic Park and a massive restoration and clean-up operation was put into effect.

 Throughout the build up to the London 2012 Olympic and Paralympic Games, we worked with the Olympic Delivery Authority to improve the condition of these rivers.
 We created new river walls and towpaths, dredged deeper channels, improved wildlife habitats and refurbished disused locks.
 Since handing the rivers over to the London Legacy Development Corporation in 2012, we’ve continued to work in partnership to breathe new life into these once hidden and forgotten waterways.

 From summer 2016 we once again took over the day-to-day care of these rivers, continuing to work closely with the London Legacy Development Corporation.
-We have jointly produced a strategy – our Olympic Legacy Waterways Framework – which sets out how the waterways can continue to be improved and enjoyed by all in the years to come.
-If you have any questions about this, please email Enquiries.London@canalrivertrust.org.uk.
+We've jointly produced a strategy – our Olympic Legacy Waterways Framework – which sets out how our waterways can continue to be improved so everyone can use and enjoy them every day in the years to come.

-If a boater ignores the signs, moors in the Park and refuses to move, we will as a last resort move the boat a short distance to Bow Free Wharf using our contractors District Enforcement Ltd. where it can be easily collected by the owner.
+If you ignore the signs and moor in the Park, and do not move on, as a last resort, The Trust will need to move your boat a short distance to Bow Free Wharf, using our contractors District Enforcement Ltd where you'll be easily able to collect it.